HamedGhodsi90/CSO-Activation-Function/README.md

     -- Node Activation Function: To calculate the node activation events like CSOs (Combined Sewer Overflow).

  - The last part is for interpreting the results which come from the above-mentioned functions.

+ The data which is used and analyzed here is a binary file (.out file).